 Secure lockable desks and cupboards - desks and cupboards should be kept locked if they hold confidential information of any kind.

 Methods of disposal - paper documents should be shredded.
 CD-ROMs should be physically destroyed or shredded when they are no longer required, memory sticks and the like should be re-formatted

 Equipment - data users should ensure that individual monitors do not show confidential to passers-by and that they log off from their PC when not in use

-4.8.1 Personal Data shall not be transferred to a country or territory outside the European Economic Area unless that country or territory ensures an adequate level of protection for the rights and freedoms of Data Subjects in relation to the processing of Personal Data.
+4.8.1 Personal Data shall not be transferred to a country or territory outside the UK unless that country or territory ensures an adequate level of protection for the rights and freedoms of Data Subjects in relation to the processing of Personal Data.

 5.1.
 You have the right to request access to your personal data.
 This request must be made in writing and, once received, depending on a limited number of exemptions, the organisation is required to provide the following information